 Is Multnomah Reno-Tahoe accredited?

-Yes, Multnomah is accredited by the Northwest Commission on Colleges and Universities (NWCCU), Association of Biblical Higher Education (ABHE), and Association of Theological Schools (ATS).
+Yes, Multnomah is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and Association of Theological Schools (ATS).

 Is Multnomah Reno-Tahoe affiliated with a specific denomination?